-For a team that ranked dead last in home runs in 2009 and bottom five in slugging percentage, adding a big bat was the Mets number one priority this offseason.
-Bay is coming off a big season with the Red Sox in which he put up 24 more homers and 47 more RBIs than the Mets leaders.
+For a team that ranked dead last in home runs in 2009 and bottom five in slugging percentage, adding a big bat was the Mets' number one priority this offseason.
+Bay is coming off a big season with the Red Sox in which he put up 24 more homers and 47 more RBI than the Mets leaders.

 The Phillies traded the ace they rented for six months and eventually turned that into arguably the best pitcher in baseball.
 Regardless of what else you do in any given offseason, if you can obtain the one of the game's five best pitchers without surrendering your top prospect, that's your best move.

-Halladay moves from a division that contained three of the top seven offenses in baseball, to one that had only one in the top twelve offenses - and that one is the one that now supports him.
-Expect Halladay to tear through the National League and expect the Phillies to once again, be a title contender.
+Halladay moves from a division that contained three of the top seven offenses in baseball, to one that had only one in the top 12 offenses—and that one is the one that now supports him.
+Expect Halladay to tear through the National League and expect the Phillies to once again be a title contender.

-The Nationals, owner's of the game's worst record in 2009 had a lot of problem areas to address and the bullpen was arguably the most glaring.
-They signed relievers Eddie Guardado, Tyler Walker and traded for Brian Bruney early in the offseason, but saved their best acquisition for last.
+The Nationals, owners' of the game's worst record in 2009, had a lot of problem areas to address, and the bullpen was arguably the most glaring.
+They signed relievers Eddie Guardadoa and Tyler Walker, and traded for Brian Bruney early in the offseason but saved their best acquisition for last.